Bridgettines: History

 Virtually all the Northern European Bridgettine monasteries (the bulk of the order) were destroyed during the Reformation.

 Currently active branches

 As of 2013 there were 800 members.
-The distinctive part of the Bridgetine veil for the professed sisters is the crown, called the "Crown of the Five Holy Wounds".
-It has five red marks, one at each joint, to remember the Five Wounds of Christ on the Cross.
-The monks wear a red cross with the image of an Eucharistic host at the center on the right breast of their cloak.
+The distinctive part of the Bridgettine veil for the professed sisters is the crown, called the "Crown of the Five Holy Wounds".
+It has five red marks, one at each joint, to recall the Five Wounds of Christ on the Cross.
+The monks wear a red cross with the image of a Eucharistic host at the center on the right breast of their cloak.
 The order has its own proper Rite for the Canonical Hours, called the Office of Our Lady.
 Most houses of the order support themselves by providing bed and breakfast hospitality to guests at standard industry rates.

 Medieval branch

 The original medieval branch today consists of four independent monasteries: